 Countermarks of Kelenderis

-There are also four other types of countermarks on these coins that feature a goat: a goat’s head oriented to the right (Figure 6), a goat or ibex standing to the left (Figure 7), and a goat standing to the right or to the left below a horizontal crescent (Imhoof-Blumer 1902, p.
+There are also six other types of countermarks on these coins that feature a goat: a goat’s head oriented to the right (Figure 6; Imhoof-Blumer 1902, p.
+313, Type 22) or to the left (Figure 7), a goat or ibex standing to the right (Figures 8–9) or to the left (Figure 10), and a goat standing to the right or to the left below a horizontal crescent (Imhoof-Blumer 1902, p.
 313, Types 18–19).
 However, the connection of these countermarks with Kelenderis is less likely, because Kelenderis coins always feature either a kneeling goat or the forepart of a kneeling goat.

 Figure 1